 The Investment Manager's sustainable minimum exclusion list screens out companies based on their involvement in controversial practices against international norms.
-The core normative framework consists of the Principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles for Business and Human Rights.
+The core normative framework consists of the Principles of the UN Global Compact, the OECD Guidelines for Multinational Enterprises

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. and the UN Guiding Principles for Business and Human Rights.
 Securities issued by companies having a severe violation of these frameworks will be restricted from the investment universe.